-Our Board of Trustees is currently composed of 9 members, including the president.
+Our Board is currently composed of nine members.
 Nominated by a trustee committee and appointed by the full board, trustees may serve up to two six-year terms

 Political Studies: Charles Weiss

 Charles Weiss spent most of his life as a journalist covering developments in the Middle East.
 Between 1953 and 1974, he worked for the Jerusalem Post, and was a stringer for the Associated Press, United Press and Reuters wire services, eventually signing on with the US broadcasting arm, Voice of America

 His assignments included the wars Israel fought, from the Sinai campaign in 1956, the Six Day War in 1967, the Yom Kippur war in 1973, and the first Gulf War in 1991.
 He covered the era of fedayeen attacks on the Jewish state; Israel’s turbulent politics surrounding the future of the territories occupied during the Six Day War; the earthshaking visit of Egyptian President Anwar Sadat to Israel in 1977, and the Palestinians’ first truly nationalist uprising, the First Intifada